skip navigation

 OBJECT MODIFIER

-Removing when, while or upon from the modifying may result in confusion.
-Which noun is being modified?
+Removing when, while or upon from the modifying phrase may result in confusion.
+It is unclear which noun the modifier refers to!

 Jack greets his dog